Theodore J. Skemp

 Attorney at Law

 Attorney Ted Skemp was born and raised in La Crosse, Wisconsin.
 He graduated from Aquinas High School in 1983.
 He received a Bachelor of Arts Degree in History from Marquette University in Milwaukee, Wisconsin, in 1987, and his Law Degree from Marquette in 1990.
 Ted practiced at Hale, Skemp, Hanson, Skemp & Sleik from 1990 to 1993 and at Wright & Skemp from 1993 to 1996.
 Ted has been a solo practitioner since 1996.
-He is a member of the State Bar of Wisconsin and also admitted to practice in the U.S. District Court, Western District of Wisconsin.
+He is a member of the State Bar of Wisconsin and has also been admitted to practice in the U.S. District Court, Western District of Wisconsin.

 Ted is a general practitioner lawyer in La Crosse, Wisconsin, with a primary focus on criminal defense and family law.
 His practice also includes elder law, estate planning, civil litigation, personal injury, and social security & disability.